-- 8) Conceal views of parking areas from the street and adjacent properties by means of building placement, landscaping (effective year-round), fencing and other site features (A combination of screening methods may be appropriate). - 9) Locate parking and parking access points away from street corners. - Incorporate landscaping and pedestrian pathways between building edges and shared parking areas.
-Parking directly against a building is discouraged. - 11) Provide a minimum 3 metre (10 feet) wide landscape area and decorative fencing to buffer adjacent properties and amenity space from shared driveways or lanes. - 12) Prevent parked vehicles from encroaching on abutting landscaped areas and pedestrian pathways (e.g. extend curbs or increase pathway widths to accommodate car overhang), while maintaining minimum parking size requirements (2.6 metres by 5.2 metres/9 feet by 18 feet). - 13) Divide surface parking areas, such as visitor parking, into smaller lots and plant canopy trees to provide shade. - 14) Design parking areas to allow for clear sightlines through the site for safety and security. - 15) Incorporate water-permeable surfaces, such as open jointed interlocking pavers, on driveways as an alternative to concrete and asphalt (Consider combining permeable materials with hard surfaces to reduce cost, but achieve the environmental benefit of on-site infiltration).
+- Avoid sloped front driveways accessing basement garages, which require large retaining walls, create a large hole next to the sidewalk, and cause extensive stairways to front entrances. - 8) Conceal views of parking areas from the street and adjacent properties by means of building placement, landscaping (effective year-round), fencing and other site features (A combination of screening methods may be appropriate). - 9) Locate parking and parking access points away from street corners. - 10) Incorporate landscaping and pedestrian pathways between building edges and shared parking areas.
+Parking directly against a building is discouraged. - Provide a minimum 3 metre (10 feet) wide landscape area and decorative fencing to buffer adjacent properties and amenity space from shared driveways or lanes. - 12) Prevent parked vehicles from encroaching on abutting landscaped areas and pedestrian pathways, e.g., extend curbs or increase pathway widths to accommodate car overhang, while maintaining minimum parking size requirements (2.6 metres by 5.2 metres/9 feet by 18 feet). - 13) Divide surface parking areas, such as visitor parking, into smaller lots and plant canopy trees to provide shade. - 14) Design parking areas to allow for clear sightlines through the site for safety and security. - 15) Incorporate water-permeable surfaces, such as open jointed interlocking pavers, on driveways as an alternative to concrete and asphalt (Consider combining permeable materials with hard surfaces to reduce cost, but achieve the environmental benefit of on-site infiltration).